forax/hello-specializ/README.md

 A prototype of type specialization for Java 10

 The prototype is composed of two files:
- - Dumper, that use ASM to create create three java classes, ArrayList which is a prototype of specializable ArrayList, Test that tests the ArrayList of Object and Test2 that tests the ArrayList of long.
+ - Dumper, that uses ASM to create create three java classes, ArrayList which is a prototype of a specializable ArrayList, Test that tests the ArrayList<Object>
+   and Test2 that tests the ArrayList<long>.
  - SpecializMetaFactory which contains the bootstrap methods that does the bridging between the code and a variant (a specialization) of the specializable class.
    - indy creates the different variants of the specializable class on the fly and redirect call